AKates717/CSI-Pacific-RTP/README.md

 # CSI-Pacific-RTP
-The home of the Canadian Sport Institute Pacific Return to Performance Protocol
+The home of the Canadian Sport Institute Pacific Return to Performance Protocol.